Surue/surue.github.io/_posts/2020-04-13-How-to-make-more-in-the-same-time.md

 title: "How to make more in the same time?"
 date: 2020-04-13 22:21:00 +0100
 excerpt: Introduction to multhithreading in c++
+description: Although it's an outdated approach, this post describe of an engine has been divided into threads and what type of problems came out of it.
+This can be seen as an introduction to mutlithreading and a first step into going into more modern system as job system.
 tags: game-engine multithreading c++
 ---
 # How to make more in the same time?